OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 ### Checking for new versions

-There are two URLs which provide version information for Octopus Deploy.
+Two URLs provide version information for Octopus Deploy.

 - https://octopus.com/downloads/upgrade -> Returns the most recent version Octopus Deploy to download.
 - https://octopus.com/download/upgrade/v3 -> Returns all the versions, past and present, available for download in JSON format.

 Invoking the `/api` endpoint on your instance, for example [https://samples.octopus.app/api](https://samples.octopus.app/api), will return the version your instance is running.

-A specific version of the MSI can be downloaded from Octopus by going to: https://download.octopusdeploy.com/octopus/Octopus.[versionnumber]-x64.msi.
-For example: https://download.octopusdeploy.com/octopus/Octopus.2020.4.1-x64.msi
+The pattern to download a specific version of Octopus Deploy is: https://download.octopusdeploy.com/octopus/Octopus.[versionnumber]-x64.msi.
+For example https://download.octopusdeploy.com/octopus/Octopus.2020.4.1-x64.msi

-A script can be written to check the current installed version of Octopus and compare it against the latest version.
+You can write a script to check Octopus's current installed version and compare it against the latest version with this information.
 The script can include business rules such as:

 - Only download patch releases
 - Only download minor releases
 - Only download minor releases after it goes to .2.
 For example, currently on 2020.3.4, wait until 2020.4.2 or higher
 - Only download the next major release after it goes to .3.
-For example, currently on 2019.13.7, wait until 2020.3.1 is release.
+For example, currently, on 2019.13.7, wait until 2020.3.1 is released.
-- Download the latest and greatest release
+- Download the latest release

 The script below enforces some of those business rules.